-The provision of a company car results in a deemed consideration and thus liable for output VAT for the vendor employer.
+The provision of a company owned vehicle constitutes a deemed supply which attracts output VAT for the vendor employer.

-The deemed consideration, inclusive of VAT, is as follows:
+The deemed consideration is as follows:

 Motor vehicle/Double cab 0,3 % of cost of vehicle (excl.
-VAT) per month Bakkies 0.6 % of cost of vehicle (excl.
+VAT) per month Bakkies 0,6 % of cost of vehicle (excl.
 VAT) per month